 ROLLESTON BAKERY BREAD

 All our bread is handmade and baked fresh daily.
 We bake white and wholemeal tin loaves that we can slice for you in either toast or sandwich.
 If grain is your favourite we have the best mega grain loaf for you and a delicious Dark Rye and Traditional Ciabatta.
-We also bake our popular flavour filled speciality breads, great for a summer BBQ or a warm side for your winter soup.
+We also bake our popular flavour-filled speciality bread, great for a summer BBQ or a warm side for your winter soup.
 Cheese, Bacon and Garlic Twists are a favourite with our customers.
 We bake fresh long rolls, that you can fill at home, available in White, Wholemeal, Sesame or Grain, or buy our fresh filled rolls, all the hard work is done for you.
-We are happy to discuss any enquiries’, event catering, restaurant wholesale.
+We are happy to discuss any enquiries, event catering, and restaurant wholesale.

 Our bread is handmade